 Living with anemia is hard.
 Very hard.
-I was diagnosed with severe Anemia 3 years ago, and it’s been a long road to recovery.
+I was diagnosed with severe Anemia in the beginning of 2016, and it’s been a long road to recovery.

 Over the years, I’ve realized that not many people know about anemia or iron deficiency, and I wanted to take this opportunity to share my experience.